 A. Economy Class Syndrome is the term for describing Deep Vein Thrombosis medical condition when it happens after an extended airplane trip.

-Q. What Time of Day Should I Measure for Compression Socks?
+Q. What Time of Day Should I Measure for Thigh High Compression Stockings?

 A. Physicians recommend that measurements for compression socks should be done first thing in the morning before a person’s leg starts to swell.
 If the measurement is taken later in the day, swelling could skew the results.